Flowball/spaceHub_react/README.md

 ### React.js school submission

+Spejs endeavors to present users with engaging data related to StyleX spacecraft launches, NASA's photo of the day, and images captured by the Curiosity rover on Mars.
 <br>

 This project uses React JS along with features like hooks, router, props, and API fetching.